 Is strewn with the bones of the horse.

+To date, 200 horses and 163 other animals have been rescued, not including cats and dogs.
+The sanctuary is located on 151 acres of pasture at the base of Mount Shasta in Northern California.
 We have witnessed a miracle at our sanctuary.
-People who come, whether that be staff, medical assistants, farriers, veterinarians, visitors or people delivering horses, have all had the same reaction.
+People who come, whether they be staff, medical assistants, farriers, veterinarians, visitors or those delivering horses, have all had the same reaction.
 When they first enter the gate, they have stated that they felt overwhelmed with a sense of peace and hope.
 It could be the way we have thought out and built the sanctuary, but we suspect that the animals are sending this message.
-When animals come in we always try to tune into who they would like to be with.
+When animals come in, we always try to tune into who they would like to live with.
 We have all felt that families are being reunited.